About us

 Biomonitoring research in Europe

-• WtE waste incinerator REC, Harlingen, the Netherlands, 2015-2017.
+• WtE waste incinerator, REC, Harlingen, the Netherlands, 2015–2017.

-• Waste incinerator Ivry-Paris-XIII, Ivry-sur-Seine/Paris, France 2020-2021 (TW Report, 2023).
+• Waste incinerator Ivry-Paris-XIII, Ivry-sur-Seine/Paris, France, 2020–2021 (TW Report, 2023).

-Participation in technical POP emission work groups:
+1. Participation in technical POP emission working groups:

 Our guiding principles